wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 show median first year earnings for a selection of programs at three degree levels: Bachelors, associate and certificate/diploma.
-Across the figures, we see generally greater earnings potential for Bachelors degree holders compared to associate degree and certificate/diploma holders in similar fields of study.
+Across the figures, we see generally greater earnings potential for Bachelors degree holders compared to other degree holders in similar fields of study.
 For example, those who earn a Bachelors degree in computer programming earn just over $50,000 in their first year compared to computer programmers with an associates degree or those with a certificate in computer systems networking and telecommunications who earn closer to $30,000.
-On the other hand, there are some fields that do not show much difference in median first year earnings.
-As an example, nurses with an associate degree earn about the same in the first year, about $60,000, as those with a Bachelors degree.

 Figure 4 shows predictor estimates from the elastic net model (see Table 1 for a concordance of variable names with their